25 Best Gifts for New Grandparents June 2026

 If the new grandparents have a good sense of humor, a "survival kit" is a great way to get a laugh.
 You can include funny gifts for grandma and grandpa, such as earplugs for crying jags, heavy-duty stain remover for spit-up, and perhaps a bottle of their favorite wine labeled "Grandparent Juice."

-DIY and Customization
+DIY and customization

 Building the basket yourself adds a layer of thoughtfulness that store-bought versions often miss.
 You can start with a reusable container, such as a sturdy tote bag or a decorative storage bin they can use for toys later.
 When deciding what to put in a gift basket for elderly relatives or younger, active grandparents, consider their hobbies.
 If they love gardening, include "Grandma's Garden" markers.
 If they are foodies, add local snacks.
 The goal is to make them feel seen as individuals.